 We may share your personal information with:

 - other companies or brands within the Ageas group, namely Ageas Insurance Limited, Ageas Retail Limited, Ageas Services (UK) Limited and Ageas Law LLP.
 For example, your personal information may be shared for our general business administration, where we are unable to provide you with an insurance product, we will check whether they have an insurance product which may suit your needs or for efficiency and accuracy purposes.

-- other insurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, assisting with our marketing activity in order to help improve our pricing for customers, providing IT systems and administrative services, claims handling services (which may include using providers outside of the UK, for example, for the purposes of dealing with your claim or repatriating you), providing a reward scheme for customers and the development and improvement of our internal databases.
+- other insurers, reinsurers, business partners, agents or carefully selected third parties providing a service to us or on our behalf, such as: processing our mail, assisting with our marketing activity in order to help improve our pricing for customers, providing IT systems and administrative services, claims handling services (which may include using providers outside of the UK, for example, for the purposes of dealing with your claim or repatriating you), providing a reward scheme for customers and the development and improvement of our internal databases.

 - organisations that have a specific role laid out in law such as statutory bodies, regulatory authorities and other authorised bodies.

 - other organisations where we have a duty to or are permitted to disclose your personal information by law (e.g. if we received a valid request from the police or other third party organisation in the interest of preventing and detecting crime).